oheil/NormalizeQuantiles.jl/README.md

 	julia> Pkg.add("NormalizeQuantiles")
 	julia> using NormalizeQuantiles

-`array` is interpreted as a matrix with 4 rows and 3 columns.
+`array` is interpreted as a matrix with 4 rows and 3 columns:

 	julia> array = [ 3.0 2.0 1.0 ; 4.0 5.0 6.0 ; 9.0 7.0 8.0 ; 5.0 2.0 8.0 ]
 	julia> qn = normalizeQuantiles(array)